PACIFIC SLOPE CONSORTIUM

 Welcome to the Pacific Slope

-We are a collective of teachers who take joy in challenging ourselves and our students, co-developing learning resources, collaborating on professional development, and learning from/sharing our practice with others.
-At the heart of our work are thinking classrooms that provide authentic connections between curriculum, identity, and place, primarily in the context of Social Studies.
+We are a collective of teachers based in Prince George, BC, who take joy in challenging ourselves and our students, co-developing learning resources, collaborating on professional development, and learning from/sharing our practice with others.
+At the heart of our work are thinking classrooms that provide authentic connections between curriculum, identity, and place, primarily in the context of Social Studies and beginning with local connections to history, geography, and culture.

 Educators, Storytellers, and Guardians of the Secret Flame